-Tietjen’s employers have included McNeil Technologies, the University of Colorado at Boulder, Stone & Webster Management Consultants, Hagler Bailly Consulting, Mobil Oil Corporation’s Mining, Coal Division, and Duke Power Company.
-She graduated from the University of Virginia (Tau Beta Pi, Virginia Alpha) with a B.S. in Applied Mathematics (minor in Electrical Engineering).
-She received her M.B.A. from the University of North Carolina – Charlotte.
-Tietjen is a registered professional engineer in Colorado.
+Tietjen graduated from the University of Virginia (Tau Beta Pi, Virginia Alpha) with a B.S. in Applied Mathematics (minor in Electrical Engineering) and received her M.B.A. from the University of North Carolina – Charlotte.
+She is a registered professional engineer in Colorado.